By: Allie Tubbs – Iowa History Center Scholar

 February 17, 2020

-The Amy Robertson Music Center was named after Class of 1921 Alumnus, Amy Robertson, who donated $600,000 of the $1.8 million essential for construction.
+The Amy Robertson Music Center was named after Class of 1921 Alumna, Amy Robertson, who donated $600,000 of the $1.8 million essential for the center's construction.
 Robertson graduated with a Bachelor’s in Music and was the seventh woman appointed to the Simpson Board of Trustees.
 Housed in the Amy Robertson Center is Simpson’s music department which originated as a Music Conservatory.
 While most colleges offer a Bachelor of Arts degree, Simpson has the unique ability to provide a Bachelor of Music degree.
 The Bachelor of Music program offers a more rigorous and diverse curriculum that musicians would normally receive at a Conservatory while also exposing students to a Liberal Arts Education.

 The Music Conservatory was founded in 1891 with Frank Ellis Barrows as Director.
 Originally, the conservatory served 40 students in two rooms in the Wallace Hall of Science.
 The conservatory quickly tripled in size.
 Due to lack of space, music students were taught in Mary Berry, Smith Chapel, and rented houses around campus.
 In 1902, the Music Conservatory, later renamed Barrows Hall, was finally built on the northeast side of campus.
 The Music Annex for instrumental students was completed in 1950.

 A $1 million addition, Salisbury Hall, was completed in the spring of 1997.
 Salisbury Hall includes a choral rehearsal hall, large classroom, and teaching studios.
 The Amy Robertson Center covers over 19,000 square feet and contains the 250-seat Lekberg Recital Hall.
 The building also houses the James W. Helen Wallace Commons, Anna Hubbell Light Court, an instrumental music center, and dozens of practice rooms.
-The Amy Robertson Music Center has supported a music program renowned for its success in the Midwest by nurturing eight ensembles, two fully-staged undergraduate operas yearly, and promoting almost 100% placement into graduate schools.
+The Amy Robertson Music Center has supported a music program renowned for its success in the Midwest by nurturing eight ensembles, two fully-staged undergraduate operas annually, and promoting almost one-hundred percent placement into graduate schools.